 NAGC Select books are a series of concise, informative booklets on topics and issues in education.
 Intended as a service to practicing educators and/or families, They are designed for the non-researcher who needs to know the basics of a particular topic in education.
 The books have a consistent format: an intro on the importance of the topic, three to five sections explaining what we know and how it translates into practice, a conclusion/summary and five to seven key resources on the topic, with annotations.

 The books are available on Amazon in e-book or print-on-demand formats.

 This book explains the continuous learning needs of high-ability learners and offers research-based, high-yield instructional strategies, curricular modifications, assessments, and social-emotional interventions that effectively enhance gifted students’ success.

-Psychological Foundations of the Arts: Understanding and Encouraging Artistic Expression in the Early Grades by Erin Morris Miller and Rachael Sloan.
+Psychological Foundations of the Arts: Understanding and Encouraging Artistic Expression in the Early Grades by Erin Morris Miller and Rachael Sloan

 This book provides an introduction for classroom teachers to the psychological study of the arts and how they can use this knowledge in their classroom.